 1. When to introduce eggs?

 As with all allergenic foods it was previously recommended to be very careful of introducing eggs.
-When my first son was starting solids (about five years ago).
-It was recommended to start with an egg yolk at seven months and then egg white around eight months.
+When my first son was starting solids, it was recommended to start with an egg yolk at seven months and then egg white around eight months.
 Inline with new, essential evidence on allergenic foods to indicate that early introduction can reduce the incidence of allergy (Tan et al., 2017) it is now strongly recommended by The Australasian Society of Clinical Immunology and Allergy to introduce eggs very quickly around six-seven months of age.
 Due to its nutritional power I recommend to introduce egg within the first month.
 This is highlighted in my week-by-week guide which I have both in my book, The Nourished Baby, as well as a magnetic version for your fridge.